 While executives understand the importance of safety, they need concrete proof of its financial benefits.
 This creates a disconnect because the value of avoiding incidents isn't immediately apparent.
 Unlike investments in machinery or technology, safety improvements don't always deliver obvious, measurable returns.

 The problem intensifies when budgets are tight.
 Initiatives that lack demonstrable ROI are often cut in favor of projects with clearer financial benefits.
-This challenge underscores the need for better tools to link safety outcomes with cost savings and operational performance.
+This is why EHS teams need a clearer line from leading indicators to cost, downtime, and operational performance.

 EHS leaders must tailor safety data for an audience that often prioritizes high-level summaries and financial metrics.
 However, traditional safety reports are filled with technical jargon, complex charts, and detailed narratives that fail to engage executives.